Ottawa’s plan to slap a new tax on medical cannabis sparks outrage

 In the lead-up to legalization, the federal department of finance will consult other levels of government, as well as various stakeholders, on its proposed excise tax framework.
 The findings will be shared at a meeting of federal and provincial finance ministers on Dec.
 10 and 11 in Ottawa.

 According to the federal proposal, the excise tax would be split evenly with provincial governments.

-However, municipalities are also calling for a share of the revenue, given their role in enforcing bylaws.
+Alberta Finance Minister Joe Ceci slammed the federal proposal for the 50/50 split for the excise tax, saying the provinces and municipalities will be responsible for the additional costs related to policing, education and other ongoing implementation work on the ground – not Ottawa.
+He said he doesn't quibble with the 10-per-cent tax, but says 100 per cent of that amount – or close to – should go to the provinces that will have to do the heavy lifting as recreational cannabis is legalized.

 "Your government has proposed a cannabis-revenue-sharing formula with the provinces to support ongoing costs," Jenny Gerbasi, president of the Federation of Canadian Municipalities, said in a letter to Mr. Trudeau on Nov.
 2. "Given municipalities' central role in administration and enforcement, municipalities should be meaningful participants in these revenue-sharing conversations.
 Regardless of the formula adopted, ensuring public safety will depend on predictable, long-term support for local administration and enforcement."